esacteksab/gh-tp/README.md

 ✔  Markdown Created...
 ```

-Two files will be created, the first an output file named, what you defined for the value of `planFile` in `.tp.toml` config and a Markdown file named what you defined for the value of the parameter `mdFile` in the `.tp.toml` config file.
+Two files will be created, the first an output file named, what you defined for the value of `planFile` in `.tp.toml` config or passed with the `-o` or `--outFile` flag and a Markdown file named what you defined for the value of the parameter `mdFile` in the `.tp.toml` config file or passed to `-m` or `--mdFile` flag.

 ### Create Commit